CDAT/vcdat/source/user_quick_start.rst

 This guide will walk you through running the vcdat application as well as some steps to create and manipulate a simple plot.

-.. note:: If you need some sample data to plot with, and vcs is installed in your current environment, you can run ``vcs_download_sample_data`` in the terminal to download some basic datasets.

 Run vCDAT
 =================================

 Activate your conda environment.
-For example: ``source activate nightly`` If you have a newer version of conda the command may instead be: ``conda activate nightly``
+For example: ``source activate vcdat`` If you have a newer version of conda the command may instead be: ``conda activate vcdat``

 Next, run the vCDAT server: ``vcdat``